Top 10 Best Fish Soup In Singapore

 4. Han Kee Fish Soup

 Introduction: Han Kee Fish Soup is the other popular fish soup stall in Amoy Street Food Centre.
 If you are planning to go on a diet, this is a good place to start.
 The fish is cut thick and very fresh, none of that fishy smell about it.
 The soup here is clear and light, but sweet and flavourful.
-You do not taste any artificial flavouring.
+You do not taste any artificial flavoring.

 Offerings: Han Kee’s menu offers 2 types of fish, which are sliced fish and fish head.
-Each can be served as plain soup with bee hoon or with porridge.
-Bowls come in three different sizes ($5, $7, $9) for the Sliced Fish Soup, Sliced Fish Bee Hoon, and Sliced Fish Porridge.
+Each can be served as a plain soup with bee hoon or with porridge.
+Bowls come in three different sizes ($5, $7, $9) for Sliced Fish Soup, Sliced Fish Bee Hoon, and Sliced Fish Porridge.

 Location: 7 Maxwell Road, #02-129 Amoy Street Food Centre, Singapore 069111